leohearts/Pixelify-Google-Photos-New/README.md

 ### Steps to use:
 1. Install Magisk, [LSPosed](https://github.com/LSPosed/LSPosed) Or [EdXposed](https://github.com/ElderDrivers/EdXposed).
 2. Install the apk of this app (available from [Releases](https://github.com/BaltiApps/Pixelify-Google-Photos/releases) page.)
 3. Open LSPosed / EdXposed app and enable the module.
 For LSPosed, Google Photos will be automatically selected.
+You may want to disable "Make sure to spoof only in Google Photos" for LSPosed.
-4. Reboot.
+4. Reboot or force-stop Google Photos.
 Enjoy.
 (If needed, you might need to clear data of Google Photos app).

 ### How does this module work?
 It simply hooks on to `hasSystemFeature()` method under `android.app.ApplicationPackageManager` class.